 Overnewton provides an exceptional level of care for our students, parents and staff.
 We know that when individuals are well supported, they have the opportunity to thrive both academically and socially.
-We aim to provide a safe and caring environment where personal growth and a positive self-esteem are nurtured and where students are proud to belong to the College community.
+We aim to provide a safe and caring environment where personal growth and positive self-esteem are nurtured and where students are proud to belong to the College community.
 We accept that all people are different and acknowledge that everyone has a right to feel safe, supported and respected in his or her own right.
 Our foundational belief is in Christianity and this binds our values together.
 We believe it is the responsibility of all members of the Overnewton community to work collaboratively to ensure that this happens.

 Overnewton has a range of support staff who provide professional support across the College community.
 School Counsellors provide guidance and counselling to students, parents and staff and refer and liaise with external health professionals where necessary.
-Together with the Head of Student Services, they support the pastoral care program across the College.
+Together with the Student Services Leader, they support the pastoral care program across the College.
 School Nurses provide first aid medical support to students, staff and visitors to the College.
 There is a nurse based at both campuses.
 In addition, the School Nurses provide education sessions on first aid, CPR and anaphylaxis to members of the Overnewton community and oversee various immunisation programs.

 From Prep to Year 12, each student is drawn into a worshipping community in weekly Chapel services, where students are encouraged to explore and express, through prayer and action, what it means to belong to a community of faith, and be Christian in our modern world.
 Students gain experience, first hand of the love of God as expressed through care of one another, for the wider world, and as taught through the scriptures.
 They learn more about the person of Jesus, and what it means to live a life which reflects His example and honours His gift of life.